 Do you use MS Office at your workplace?
 Then VBA is the perfect tool to simplify your users' work, increasing their potential and productivity.

-[8 Sep 2022] I spoke in October's Europe Access User Group webinar, on October 5th.
+[8 Sep 2022] I spoke at the Europe Access User Group webinar, on October 5th.
 I showed a tool I made for the European Central bank a few years ago, to classify and search Outlook emails.
 A "filter builder" is implemented, able to create flexible and reusable queries to select emails matching specific criteria.
 Join our Group!

 [27 Sep 2022] Invited to talk at the Lunchtime Access User Group webinar, I spoke about how to implement "Text-To-Speech" in MS Access, showing a simple class to make Access read a text box aloud.